Skip to Content

 What does mediation entail?

-Mediation is often significantly faster and cheaper than legal proceedings, while more customization is often possible.
-On average, a mediation process takes one to four sessions (averaging two - three hours), depending on what and how much is at stake.
+Mediation is often significantly faster and cheaper than legal proceedings, while more customisation is often possible.
+On average, a mediation process takes one to four sessions (averaging two to three hours), depending on what and how much is at stake.
 A first mediation session can usually be scheduled within two weeks.

 What is our experience in the field of mediation?

-- Depending on the mediator, specialized in employment mediation, business mediation, in-house mediation and divorce and family mediation.
+• Depending on the mediator, specialised in employment mediation, business mediation, in-house mediation and divorce and family mediation.

 When should you engage a mediator?